Terms and Conditions of SAAS Agreement

 (c) the Customer must not use the Services to provide services to third parties;

-3.5 The Customer shall use reasonable endeavours, including reasonable security measures relating to Account access details, to ensure that no unauthorised person may gain access to the Services.
+3.5 The Customer shall use reasonable endeavours, including reasonable security measures relating to Dashboard access details, to ensure that no unauthorised person may gain access to the Services.

 3.7 For the avoidance of doubt, downtime caused directly or indirectly by any of the following shall not be considered a breach of this Agreement:

 (b) a fault or failure of the internet or any public telecommunications network;

 (c) a fault or failure of the Customer’s computer systems or networks;

 (d) any breach by the Customer of this Agreement; or

 (e) any maintenance carried out by the Provider in relation to the Services.

 3.8 The Customer must comply with any Acceptable Use Policy that is published by the Provider as such in relation to the use of the Service on its website from time to time, and must ensure that all persons using the Services with the authority of the Customer or by means of Dashboard access comply with the Acceptable Use Policy.

 3.9 The Customer must not use the Services in any way that causes, or may cause, damage to the Services or Platform or impairment of the availability or accessibility of the Services.